yuyay/chainer_nic/README.md

 ## Dataset

-Run the following command to download the MSCOCO captioning dataset for training this model.
+Run the following command to download the MSCOCO captioning dataset and the STAIR Captions for training this model.

 ```bash
 $ python download.py